jameshughes89/cs2XX-ComputerArchitecture/site/topics/logic/combinational-logic.rst

     Implementation of and gate functionality with only or gate and not gates.

-* Similarly, with and and not gates, the functionality of an or gate can be created
+* Similarly, with AND and NOT gates, the functionality of an OR gate can be created

     * :math:`\lnot(\lnot a \land \lnot b) = \lnot(\lnot (a \lor b)) = a \lor b`